andrewbaxter/blog/what_is_art.md

 This is pretty similar to the Oxford definition but it leaves out the feeling bit.

 The two parts are important.
 If you have an idea but never tell it to anyone, it's not communicated so it's not art (yet).
 If you turn on the radio and get noise, no idea has been communicated so it's not art.
-There can of course be ideas in the communication of an idea, like how you expose shots in a film, or the style in which you illustrate a book.
+The communication of an idea can contain its own ideas too, like how you expose shots in a film, or the style in which you illustrate a book.

-But what's an idea then (as used in this context)?
+But then, what's an idea (in this context)?
 I believe an idea is: new, relevant information of a possibility.
 It's possible for a house to shine in this color in these weather conditions, at this time, in this sort of a location; it's possible for a murderer to blind a detective in this way; it's possible for a human to play this many instruments.

 It's important to differentiate ideas from information.
 2+2=4 is information, but not an idea.
 A report that X was elected is not art.
-I don't have any negative examples, but science fiction and fantasy communicate the idea of how life and society could be (a possibility) in the future, or if physics were somehow different.
+Science fiction and fantasy communicate the idea of how life and society could be (a possibility) in the future, or if physics were somehow different.
 Lyrics in a song communicate new ways words can be used together, or a new way to convey the idea of "love" or some shade of that.

-The use of "possibility" in the definition of idea ties back into the "communication" concept as well.
-If you want to produce an artwork about a murderer who blinds a detective in some way, but fail to communicate (read: convince) this to the reader, you have not produced art.
+The use of "possibility" in the definition of idea also ties back into the "communication" concept as well.
+If you want to produce an artwork about a murderer who confuses a detective in some way, but fail to communicate (read: convince) this to the reader, you have not produced art.
 It'd be like some kid reading a comic then relaying it to you: "the hero punches the bad guy at the speed of light and then teleports through a wall to catch the bomb and disables it and saves the day".
 The original comic may have communicated this with logic and details (enough to suspend disbelief), but from the kid it sounds thoroughly unbelievable.

 The "new" part means that receiving the same information multiple times, only the first time is it an idea.
 If you've already seen an artist playing 10 instruments, if you see another artist playing 10 instruments it's no longer an idea.

-Relevance means, for example, if you don't have the knowledge or circumstances to make use of a possibility, it's also not an idea to you.
+Relevance means, for example, if you don't have the knowledge or circumstances to make use of a possibility then it's also not an idea to you.
 If someone with neither interest nor knowledge of mechanics is told that it's possible to make a brushless electric motor, this isn't an idea to them.

 Anyways, I think this definition generally includes paintings, music, TV.
 This generally excludes lightbulb manufacturing and routine financial analysis.